apason/ttk-15/doc/machine/readme.md

 other operations

- * CALL      31	  call sub routine in addr.
+ * CALL      31	  call subroutine in addr.
  * EXIT      32	  exits from subroutine
  * PUSH      33	  push addr to stack pointed by ri
  * POP       34	  pop value from stack pointed by ri to rj